Skip to content

 What it does:

-By default, feather init opens an interactive terminal picker powered by Ink:
+By default, feather init opens an interactive terminal picker powered by Ink with CLI mode selected:

 Mode Behavior

-cli Creates feather.config.lua only.
-Run with feather run ..
+cli Recommended.
+Creates feather.config.lua for feather run without changing game code.

-auto Copies core/plugins and patches main.lua with a USE_DEBUGGER-guarded require("feather.auto").
+auto Advanced embedded mode.
+Copies core/plugins and patches main.lua with a guarded require("feather.auto").

-manual Copies core/plugins, creates feather.debugger.lua, and loads it from main.lua when USE_DEBUGGER is set.
+manual Advanced embedded mode.
+Copies core/plugins, creates feather.debugger.lua, and loads it from main.lua when enabled.

 Install source priority: